Harvest arugula when the leaves are big enough to eat. Harvest leaves one at a time cut and come again or cut off the entire head.

 Arugula is a fast-growing cool-season salad green.
 It is ready for harvest 30 to 40 days after sowing.

 Arugula leaves are tangy and peppery with a mustard-like flavor.
-Young leaves 2 to 3 inches long (5-7 cm) are mild; older leaves can be sharp flavored.
+Young leaves 2 to 3 inches long (5-7 cm) are mild; older leaves can be sharply flavored.

 - Harvest arugula anytime after the leaves are large enough to eat.